jennifer-e-byrnes/raspberry-pi-travel-router-security-lab/README.md

 - fallback routes when a VPN disconnects
 - exposure to upstream network scanning

-Instead of relying on each individual device to configure its own security settings, this project enforces those controls **at the network gateway itself**.
+Instead of relying on each individual device to configure its own security settings, this project enforces security controls **at the network gateway itself**.

 A **Raspberry Pi running OpenWrt** acts as a travel router that: